 Ed.D. in Educational Leadership from Western Illinois University

 Dr. Debra Dimke was named the 16th Head of School at Keith in July of 2012.
 An outstanding educator and administrator for more than 34 years, Dr. Dimke oversees Keith’s curriculum, faculty, admissions, finances, development program and communications.
 She is a graduate from Northern Illinois University with a master’s degree in Educational Administration/Special Education.
 She earned her doctorate in Educational Leadership from Western Illinois University.
 Dr. Dimke has been an executive administrator for more than 16 years working in the Peoria School District, District U-46, and the Rockford School District.
 During her public school years, she was instrumental in establishing several new programs such as developing curricula for bilingual, gifted and special education students, implementing instructional management systems for principals and teachers, and improving college readiness initiatives.
 If the name Dimke sounds familiar, it’s for good reason.
 Dr. Dimke’s husband (Tim) is the Executive Director of the Rockford Park District.
-Their son, Derek, a former Keith School student has now graduated from the University of Illinois with a degree in finance.
+Their son, Derek, a former Keith School student graduated from the University of Illinois with a degree in finance.
 In 2012, he finished his collegiate football career with the University of Illinois as the school’s all-time record holder in field goal accuracy.
 He is pursuing a career in the National Football League, but still is a frequent Keith visitor.

 Phone: 815-399-8850 x115